wangtt03/EduBlocks/README.md

 Includes majority of the micropython system.
 * Python View:
 Once you have coded the blocks, you can easily switch to the Python View to see the real Python code.
+* Multi-Device:
+Runs on most computers with a USB port running a web brower.

 Status
 ---------------